simukappu/activity_notification/README.md

 $ export AN_ORM=mongoid
 ```

-You can also configure ORM in initializer `activity_notification.rb`.
+You can also configure ORM in initializer `activity_notification.rb`:

 ```ruby
 config.orm = :mongoid